Table of Contents

-In the perfect world your business would have only satisfied customers who always buy your products and spread positive word-of-mouth among friends.
+In the perfect world, your business would have only satisfied customers who always buy your products and spread positive word-of-mouth among friends.
 Unfortunately, the reality is not as colorful as business owners would like it to be.
 Today’s consumers are more demanding and it is not easy anymore to completely satisfy them.
 What’s more, it comes even harder for marketers to transform them into loyal clients who would support brands.

 Customer loyalty is a crucial factor that has a profound effect on the growth and success of your business.
-Therefore, customer centric approach that puts your customer first, at the core of your business helps companies to achieve better results.
+Therefore, a customer-centric approach that puts your customer first, at the core of your business helps companies to achieve better results.
 This strategy can give you a competitive advantage on the market and help you gain priceless brand ambassadors who would praise your products for you.
 However, you need to understand your customers, their behavior and adjust marketing communication depending on who you deal with.

 There are numerous frameworks that try to conceptualize customer loyalty.
 In this entry I want to discuss the Apostle model that was developed at Harvard Business School.
 It uses two dimensions to describe the level of customer loyalty.
 That approach takes into consideration two important factors that determine loyalty: overall satisfaction and likelihood to repurchase.
 These components enable you to divide your customers into four groups that should vary in terms of customer approach and communication.
 This framework can be a starting point at developing an effective strategy for customer communication management.

-Customer satisfaction and loyalty defined
+Customer loyalty and satisfaction defined

 Customer loyalty and satisfaction are very close terms, one is related to the other.
 However, they are not equivalent.
 Customer loyalty is a bigger concept and partially stems from overall satisfaction that basically describes to what extent a specific need is fulfilled by a product or service.
 Loyalty, on the other hand, is a the feeling of attachment to or affection for a company’s people, products, or services.
 Such feelings are reflected in customer behavior.

 Numerous studies have shown a positive correlation between customer satisfaction and customer retention and loyalty.
 If a customer is happy with a product and service he or she will be more willing to repurchase and recommend it in the future.
-However, the Harvard studies have discovered that correlation between satisfaction and loyalty is not linear.
+However, Harvard studies have discovered that the correlation between satisfaction and loyalty is not linear.
 Naturally, it also depends on the market situation.
 In the case of monopoly (e.g. electrical utilities), where customers have no choice, their loyalty is less sensitive to their overall satisfaction.
-On the other hand, on highly competitive markets, customers who are completely satisfied with service will be much more loyal than merely satisfied customers (see the graph below).
-It indicates that upgrading customer from “nearly satisfied” to “completely satisfied” will affect in much bigger rise in customer loyalty.
+On the other hand, in highly competitive markets, customers who are completely satisfied with service will be much more loyal than merely satisfied customers (see the graph below).
+It indicates that upgrading customers from “nearly satisfied” to “completely satisfied” will affect in a much bigger rise in customer loyalty.

 What does it mean in practice?
 Investing your time and resources in customers who are just satisfied will bring you a tremendous improvement in the level of loyalty.
-On top of that, remember that it cost a couple of times more to recruit a new customer as it does to retain one.
-However, before I discuss how to manage customers of distinct levels of loyalty, let me first introduce you the Apostle model.
+On top of that, remember that it cost a couple of times more to recruit a new customer than it does to retain one.
+However, before I discuss how to manage customers of distinct levels of loyalty, let me first introduce you to the Apostle model.